aflyhorse/arvados-systemd-scripts/README.md

 * This set of scripts has got rid of the [RVM](https://rvm.io/).
 RVM is a great tool for Ruby version control, but since this project is package-oriented, using RVM is not a good practice.
 Ruby 2.1.5 (the current version used by Arvados) should be included in repository as a dependency.

 * The default target of this script is Debian system.
-You need to change some redistribution-related path in unit files (see belowing).
-Automatic switching script is under development.
+If you are using it on CentOS, run ```switch2cent.sh``` to patch this project.

 #### ```system``` directory